oriol-martinez/hx-take/readme.md

 https://htmx.org/attributes/hx-target/

 If **`hx-swap`** is not specified it will swap the `innerHTML` of the `hx-tpl` element into the **`innerHTML` of the target**.
-Check the `hx-target` attribute in the htmx docs here: https://htmx.org/attributes/hx-swap/
+Check the `hx-swap` attribute in the htmx docs here: https://htmx.org/attributes/hx-swap/

 ### Swap styles